BlockSigner/cove/site/content/english/privacy.md

 The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

 ## Our Policy on "Do Not Track" Signals under the California Online Protection Act (CalOPPA)
 We do not support Do Not Track ("DNT").
 Do Not Track is a preference you can set in your web browser to inform websites that you do not want to be tracked.
 You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.
-Your Data Protection Rights under the General Data Protection Regulation (GDPR).

 ## Your Data Protection Rights under the General Data Protection Regulation (GDPR)
 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 Skribble AG aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.